Analyze an HTML file (default JSON output)

 Renderers transform the canonical model into screen reader-specific announcement text.
 Each renderer applies the unique patterns of its target screen reader.
 Pass an optional colorize boolean for ANSI-colored terminal output.

-import { renderNVDA, renderJAWS, renderVoiceOver, renderAuditReport }
+import { renderNVDA, renderJAWS, renderVoiceOver, renderNarrator, renderAuditReport }

 from '@reticular/speakable';